michaeldisaro/ovh-fw-ip-changer/README.md

 # ovh-fw-ip-changer
-A simple script to run if you have dynamic IP address to change the old ip in the "ssh access rule" on your OVH firewall with the new one.
+A simple script to run if you have a dynamic IP address and need to change the old ip in the "ssh access rule" on your OVH firewalls with the new one.

 **SETUP**